MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Exception** - Call stack for the Exception

 - **Event Name** - Event Name is the Event Category and Event Label.

+#### OneNote.SafeBootAction

+This is triggered during application start if the app crashed in the previous session.
+This data is used to track the new crashes and will help us identify if the crash detection logic is working properly and to keep track of number of boot crashes and early crashes.

+The following fields are collected:

+- **ActionType** - Possible values - IncrementCount, ResetBootCounter, ResetEarlyCounter

+- **IsLoopCrash** - Possible values – Yes/No

+- **IsNativeCrash** - Possible values - Yes/No

 #### OneNote.SafeBootResetCrashCounterOnAppSuspend, Office.OneNote.Android.SafeBootResetCrashCounterOnAppSuspend, Office.Android.EarlyTelemetry.SafeBootResetCrashCounterOnAppSuspend